 In 1999, Dan took the opportunity to work for the Gerry Foundation, started by cable TV pioneer Alan Gerry, and assist in production of a summer concert series on the original Woodstock concert site for a break from the big city and a chance to be closer to his family.
 The series went off well and became the impetus for the recently completed Bethel Woods Center for the Performing Arts which opened in 2007.

 For the past seven seasons, Dan has served as exclusive talent buyer for the State Theatre in Ithaca.
 His booking, promotion and marketing have resuscitated this nearly 80 year old hall to its former glory and made it the venue of choice in Central NY.
-He has also taken on new venues like the summer concert series at Brewery Ommegang in Cooperstown, the prestigious Event Gallery in the Woodstock Museum at the Bethel Woods Center for the Performing Arts, and clubs like The Haunt in Ithaca and Harro East Ballroom in Rochester.
+He has also taken on new venues like the summer concert series at Brewery Ommegang in Cooperstown, the prestigious Event Gallery in the Woodstock Museum at the Bethel Woods Center for the Performing Arts, Daryl Hall's Live From Daryl's House Club in Pawling, NY, Ani Difranco's Asbury Hall and the Ninth Ward in Buffalo, and clubs like The Haunt in Ithaca and Water Street Music Hall, and Harro East Ballroom in Rochester.

 The Haunt - Ithaca, NY